apfelaudio/tiliqua/README.md

 pdm build_dsp_core diffuser
 # for a polyphonic MIDI synth
 pdm build_dsp_core midipoly
-# for an SoC example (RISCV softcore)
-pdm build_soc
 # for the vectorscope / DVI example
 pdm build_vectorscope
+# for an SoC example (selftest with RISCV softcore)
+pdm build_selftest
+# (WIP) vectorscope + SoC + menu system
+pdm build_xbeam
 ```

-All examples are also built in CI - check `.github/workflows` if you need more gruesome details on how systems are built.
+Generally, bitstreams are also built in CI - check `.github/workflows` if you need more gruesome details on how systems are built.

 ## Flashing example projects